PayThePizzo/Data-Structures-and-Algorithms/10 - NP/3 - COOK.md

 are composed of clauses 'C': `ϕ = C1 ^ C2 ^ C3 ^ ... ^ Ck`

 Each clause Ci is represented by a disjunction of literals: `Ci = (X1 v NOT(X2) v NOT(X4))`.
-They all have different combination of AND/OR/NOT etc...

 This kind of statements help us with the problem of finding an Instance-Yes, the result is true i.f.f all the clauses are true!